ma5hudu/Work-Flow-System/README.md

    Log in with the username `root` and leave the password field empty.

 5. **Install PhpSpreadsheet**
-   Open the terminal in your project directory and run:
+   Open the terminal and go to the project directory and run:

    ```sh
    composer require phpoffice/phpspreadsheet